 Transition turns on the smooth transmission of power,

-As the lungs fill with salt air before the oars flick free from surface tension,
+the oars flick free of surface tension,

-Turn flat, slice back, exhale, and bend forward,
+Turn flat, slice back,